by Josh Greenberger

 In addition to utilizing scanning devices at airports, the TSA is now enlisting the help of “behavior detection officers.”
 No, they’re not cops who make sure you don’t slouch in your seat or eat with the wrong spoon or fork.
 They’re officers trained in an interesting discipline that reads facial expressions to identify people with ill intentions.

 “Micro-expressions” that identify hidden emotions were first observed about 30 years ago when Paul Ekman, former professor at the University of California, and his colleague Maureen O’Sullivan studied videotapes of people telling lies.
 This method of sizing up people has been successfully tested by the Israelis, and has already netted drug dealers, terrorism suspects and illegal immigrants.
-(I don’t see why we would need this for illegal immigrants — we can just watch them run across the border.)

 Are we safer today than we were before 9/11?
 The fact that six years have gone by without a recurrence, says we are.
 But terrorists sometimes seem to evolve commensurate with safeguards intended to thwart their efforts.
 Vigilance is probably our best bet.
 And praying more than they do, just may do the rest.